 - updated infographic which describes key information about patients in 2018, who received dialysis treatment or who were living with a kidney transplant.

-- ANZDATA also developed and produced two complementary videos describing the ANZDATA organisation, and which talks through the information described in the infographic
+- ANZDATA also developed and produced two complementary videos describing the ANZDATA organization, and which talks through the information described in the infographic

 - November, 2020